KarMiles/polish-girl-painting/README.md

 Code is built with utilization of Django framework into apps, files and folders listed below.

 ### Apps
-- accounts - functionality for managing users accounts.
+- profiles - functionality for managing user profiles.
-- blog - functionality designed for managing blogs, in this project used to manage posts on treatments being on offer.
-This includes posts, comments and likes.
+- gallery - functionality designed for managing blogs, in this project used to manage posts with paintings being on offer.
+This includes posts and comments.
-- booking - functionality for registered users for receiving requests for treatments on a date and time of user's choice.
+- blog - functionality for Artirt's personal blog.
-- contact - functionality for managing general queries from users.
+- checkout - functionality for online sales transactions.
-- poll - functionality for simple polls aiming at gathering ad hoc information on current topics from users and enhancing user engagement.

 ### Files
 Files for running specific apps: